Tick: Three-host ticks

-Most ixodid ticks require three hosts, and their lifecycles typically span three years.
+Most ixodid ticks require three hosts, and their life cycles typically span three years.
 The female tick drops off its host, often in the fall, and lays thousands of eggs.
 The larvae hatch in the winter and emerge in the spring.
 When the larvae emerge, they attach and feed primarily on small mammals and birds.
 During the summer the larvae become engorged and drop off the first host to molt and become nymphs, this often occurs during the fall.
 The following spring the nymphs emerge and seek out another host, often a small rodent.
 The nymphs become engorged and drop off the host in the fall to molt and become adults.
 The following spring the adult ticks emerge and seek out a larger host, often a large mammal such as cattle or even humans.
 Females will mate on their third host.
 Female adults then engorge on blood and prepare to drop off to lay her eggs on the ground, while males feed very little and remain on the host in order to continue mating with other females.

 Argasidae

 Argasid ticks, unlike ixodid ticks, may go through up to seven nymphal stages (instars), requiring a meal of blood each time.
 Often, egg laying and mating occurs detached from the host in a safe environment.
 The eggs hatch and the larvae feed on a nearby host for anywhere from a few hours to several days, this depends on the species of tick.
 After they feed the larvae drop and molt into their first nymphal instars, then the nymph seeks out and feeds on its second host, often this is the same as the first host, within an hour.
 This process occurs repeatedly and until the last nymphal instar occurs, thus allowing the tick to molt into an adult.
-Once an adult these ticks feed rapidly and periodically their entire lifecycle.
+Once an adult these ticks feed rapidly and periodically their entire life cycle.
 In some species an adult female may lay eggs after each feeding.
-Their lifecycles range from months to years.
+Their life cycles range from months to years.
 The adult female argasid tick can lay a few hundred to over a thousand eggs over the course of her lifetime.
 Both male and female adults feed on blood, and they mate off the host.
 During feeding, any excess fluid is excreted by the coxal glands, a process that is unique to argasid ticks.

 Nuttalliellidae

 Nuttalliellidae is an elusive monotypic family of tick, that is, possesses a single species, Nuttalliella namaqua.
-There is little to nothing known about the lifecycle and feeding habits of N. namaqua but it is speculated this species of tick has multiple different hosts.
+There is little to nothing known about the life cycle and feeding habits of N. namaqua but it is speculated this species of tick has multiple different hosts.